metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 This is how Clojure solves problems.
 Divides a problem into subproblems &mdash; small sequences &mdash; and applies standard problem solving techniques on each sequence.

-They key is standard code / standard problem solving technique.
+The key is standard code / standard problem solving technique.

-Clojure offers a vast standard library capable to manipulate all kind of sequences.
-The task of a developer reduces to _use_ the library vs. writing her own code.
+Clojure offers a vast standard library capable of manipulating all kinds of sequences.
+The task of a developer reduces to _using_ the library vs. writing her own code.
 This way the solution is better: approved, used and reused by a community vs the brainchild of a single individual.

 The Clojure way simplifies problem solving to a single task: find the best sequences.
 The rest is handled by previous wisdom.